Maui Public Art Corps

 About

-Christopher’s upcoming pop-up performance is a deeply personal and place-based exploration of identity, visibility, and self-expression, inspired by the mo‘olelo of Hōkū Pavao, Francis Taua, Sean-Joseph Takeo Kahāokalani Choo, and William Haʻo.
+Christopher’s pop-up performance is a deeply personal and place-based exploration of identity, visibility, and self-expression, inspired by the mo‘olelo of Hōkū Pavao, Francis Taua, Sean-Joseph Takeo Kahāokalani Choo, and William Haʻo.
 These narratives shared through Hui Mo‘olelo: Lei Pua ʻAla serve as the heart of the piece, reflecting stories of resilience, presence, and the nuances of being seen.

 Drawing from Francis Taua’s poignant observation that he “felt like he was hiding in plain sight,” the project explores how we carry our identities, how we choose to reveal or protect them, and what it means to be truly seen.